Yandina railway station

 Yandina railway station is located on the North Coast line in Queensland, Australia.
 It serves the town of Yandina in the Sunshine Coast Region.

 History

-Yandina station opened on 30 December 1890, serving as the line's terminus for a period.
+Yandina railway station opened on 30 December 1890, serving as the line's terminus for a period.

 The North Coast line through the area was completed in 1891.
 However a station office building wasn't operational until a while later.
 The station today consists of one platform with a wooden structure.
 Opposite the platform lies a passing loop and a Queensland Rail engineering depot.

 Services

-Yandina is serviced by two daily City network services in each direction.
+Yandina is serviced by two daily Citytrain network services in each direction.

 Services by platform

 Transport links

-Sunbus' route 631 Noosa Junction to Nambour station serves Yandina station.
+Kinetic Sunshine Coast's bus route 631 Noosa Junction to Nambour station serves Yandina railway station.